Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Introduction

 \subsection{Research Objectives}

-This study aims to develop a biologically inspired neural control framework in which network capacity is adapted through local structural plasticity during learning.
+This study aims to examine the role of local structural plasticity in gradient-trained neural controllers, with a focus on within-task capacity adaptation rather than continual learning across task sequences.
 The specific objectives are threefold.
-First, to formulate a SPM that uses local measures of neuronal activity and weight dynamics to decide when and where to grow or prune neurons and connections.
-Second, to instantiate the SPM within the SMGrNN and systematically evaluate its effect on policy learning for control benchmarks, including comparisons with fixed-capacity multilayer perceptrons and ablations with growth disabled or restricted to growth-only settings.
-Third, to analyze the separation between structural and synaptic plasticity in this framework and to outline how a Hebbian plasticity module (HPM) or spike-timing-dependent plasticity could replace or complement gradient-based weight updates in future artificial and spiking neural implementations.
+First, to formulate a Structural Plasticity Module (SPM) that uses local edge-level statistics to decide when and where to grow or prune neurons and connections.
+Second, to instantiate the SPM within SMGrNN and systematically evaluate its effect on policy distillation for control benchmarks, including comparisons with fixed-capacity multilayer perceptrons and ablations with growth disabled or restricted to growth-only settings.
+Third, to clarify the separation between structural plasticity and synaptic optimization in the current framework, thereby identifying what can already be established in a gradient-trained setting and what remains for future local-learning extensions.

-By addressing these objectives, SMGrNN is intended to clarify the role of activity-driven structural plasticity in stabilizing learning dynamics and matching network capacity to task demands, while providing a modular foundation for extending local plasticity principles from synapses to architecture.
+By addressing these objectives, SMGrNN is intended to clarify the independent contribution of local structural plasticity to learning stability, compactness, and task-matched capacity adaptation within gradient-trained networks.